-Meet Ray, your website analytics data nerd
+Meet Ray, your organic search and analytics data nerd

 My name’s Ray Pastoors, and I’m based in Brunswick, Victoria.